utdata/icj-class/html/html-in-class.md

 ## Create a repo in Github

 - There are a couple of ways to approach this and it does not matter which path you choose.
-  - You can create the repo in Github with a README file and then clone it to your own `/code/` folder.
+  - You can create the repo in Github with a README file and then clone it to your own `/icj/` folder.
 This is probably the easiest if you are starting new project.
-  - Or, you can create the folder on your computer and initilize the git repo, then create the the repo in Github and connect it with the `git remote add origin {link}` command.
+  - Or, you can create the folder on your computer and initialize the git repo, then create the the repo in Github and connect it with the `git remote add origin {link}` command.

 Name the repo `firstname-html-css`, but use you real first namne ;-).